osmhpi/stallgov-docs/Memutil-heuristics.md

 Further research is needed on the behavior of the l2stalls metric at different frequencies, the best behavior at idle, as well as the effects of switching the frequency quickly/radically.

 # Other evaluated heuristics
-## Stalls/Cycle bounds
+## Memory Stalls/Cycle bounds
-We identified Stalls/Cycle (cycle_activity.stalls_mem_any/cpu_clk_unhalted.thread on Intel) as a great metric to determine the level of memory-boundness a process is experiencing.
+We identified Memory Stalls/Cycle (cycle_activity.stalls_mem_any/cpu_clk_unhalted.thread on Intel) as a great metric to determine the level of memory-boundness a process is experiencing.
 Because there can never be more stalls than cycles, this metric is normalized for any processor between 0 and 1.
 It also directly measures the wasted cycles that occured during any given operation, which we aim to minimize.

 The first heuristic we tested with this metric is to try to target to keep it between two values.
 Initial testing suggested a value between 25% and 75%.